 Our accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 8 of Regulation S-X of the Securities Exchange Act of 1934, as amended, issued by the Securities Exchange Commission ("SEC") and have not been audited by our independent registered public accounting firm.
-The Condensed Consolidated Balance Sheet at December 31, 2019 is derived from our audited financial statements.
+The condensed consolidated balance sheet at December 31, 2019 is derived from our audited financial statements.
 However, certain information and footnote disclosures required by GAAP for complete annual financial statements have been omitted or condensed as permitted by the rules and regulations of the SEC, and, therefore, these interim financial statements should be read in conjunction with our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 3, 2020.
-As NCS has the controlling voting interest in Repeat Precision, LLC ("Repeat Precision"), the other party's ownership percentage is presented separately as a noncontrolling interest.
-In the opinion of management, these condensed consolidated financial statements, which have been prepared pursuant to the rules of the SEC and GAAP for interim financial reporting, reflect all normal, recurring adjustments necessary for a fair statement of the interim periods presented.
+As NCS has the controlling voting interest in Repeat Precision, LLC ("Repeat Precision"), the other party's ownership percentage is presented separately as a non-controlling interest.
+In the opinion of management, these condensed consolidated financial statements reflect all normal, recurring adjustments necessary for a fair statement of the interim periods presented.
 The results of operations for interim periods are not necessarily indicative of those for a full year.
 Certain reclassifications have been made to conform 2019 balances to our 2020 presentation on the condensed consolidated balance sheets.
 All intercompany accounts and transactions have been eliminated for purposes of preparing these condensed consolidated financial statements.